 Based on our procedure to infer the composition of work at night, Saturday and Sunday, we find that 7.5 percent of workers perform some night work, 18.6 percent some Saturday work and 5.1 percent some Sunday work.
-Table 2 traces the profile of this workforce and compares it to the total workforce in the surveyed firms.13 Men are dominant in all three irregular periods of work, and women are especially rare among night workers.
+Table 2 traces the profile of this workforce and compares it to the total workforce in the surveyed firms.
+Men are dominant in all three irregular periods of work, and women are especially rare among night workers.
 Night workers are also younger and more skilled than weekend workers.
 The same is true for Saturday workers compared to Sunday workers.
 In general working at these irregular hours disproportionately involves men, individuals with intermediate levels of education and skilled workers.
-This seems different from what has been observed for Germany and especially for the U. S. (Hamermesh, 1996) and may be the result of the high penalties imposed on hours employed at irregular times in Portugal.
+This seems different from what has been observed for the U. S. (Hamermesh, 1999a) and may be the result of the high penalties imposed on hours employed at irregular times in Portugal.

 The legal setting considers blocks of work times (night versus day, weekday versus weekend) as homogeneous units, subject to the same wage compensation scheme.
 That is one factor suggesting lumping specific times of the week into groups of working hours.
-Also, fitting the legal setting, the Employment Survey only asks individuals whether they work at nights, Saturdays or Sundays and not at which specific hour of the week.
-That too points to the relevance of considering groupings of
+Also, fitting the legal setting, the Employment Survey only asks individuals whether they work at nights, Saturdays or Sundays and not at which specific hour of the week, so that we can only get information on workers' characteristics for large blocks of work times.
+Moreover, if we were to consider each single hour of the week, a majority of firms would show no workers for many of them, which poses problems for estimation.
+For these reasons we aggregate the timing of work into two blocks, distinguishing between times of the week with no pay penalty and those subject to a penalty, i.e. daytime weekday hours (regular hours) and night or weekend work (irregular hours).